gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 I also seriously considered Go, but after doing a prototype, I was doubtful the many limitations of CGO would allow us to achieve the rewrite.

-## Preparing to introduce the new language
+## Preparations to introduce the new language

 Once I reached this point, I created a Git tag `last-before-rust` (spoiler alert!).
 The commit right after introduced the first lines of code in the new language.